 If you need to execute your projects and tasks faster – allocate time with time blocking and use the Pomodoro method.

 And if you find yourself multitasking – don’t.
-Do one thing at the time.
+Do one thing at a time.